Annika-a/new_portfolio/README.md

-Cursor project.
+Cursor used for coding.
-Creating new portfolio template to replace old.
+Creating new portfolio template to replace old portfolio in Wordpress.